 When they want to talk.

-When your sponsor responds, respond back in a timely manner.
+When your sponsor respond, respond back in a timely manner.
 If you don’t have answers to their questions, let them know you need (x) time to get the answer, then commit to that time and follow through.
 Don’t hide and ignore your sponsor if you didn’t get the answer as expected, just ask for more time and listen to their answer.

 When they are speaking.